Ghazal97/OOP_Project/README.md

-#A practical example of object-oriented programming in the C# language# OOP_Project
+##A practical example of object-oriented programming in C# language